Ingen10/opendaq-fw/doc/serial-protocol.rst

 ------- ------------------- --------------  ----------------------------------------------------
 0       CRC16H
 1       CRC16L                              Sum of all bytes complemented with 0xFFFF
-2       command number      10				Starts PWM output at the given frecuency and duty cycle 3       number of bytes     4
+2       command number      10              Starts PWM at the given frecuency and duty cycle 3       number of bytes     4
-4,5     frecuency			0:65535			Frecuency of the signal (microseconds) 6,7		duty				0:1023			High time of the signal: 0 means always low, 1023 means always high
+4,5     frecuency           0:65535         Frecuency of the signal (microseconds) 6,7     duty                0:1023          High time of signal: 0 always low, 1023 always high
 ======= =================== ==============  ====================================================

 **Response**: Same as command.

-PWM_STOP
+PWMSTOP
 --------
 Disable PWM.